distrifab/fabchain/README.md

 ## Technical description

 Distrifab's FabChain is a [rollup](https://rollkit.dev/docs/intro/#what-is-rollkit) built using the [Cosmos SDK](https://docs.cosmos.network/main/intro/overview) and deployed on [Celestia](https://celestia.org/what-is-celestia/).

+You can find the status of the chain [on this explorer](https://celestia-rollup-explorer.bharvest.io/rollups/b9529aa114a1f70a).

 | Description | Value            |
 |-------------|------------------|